Primary and Secondary School

 My main concern with public speaking was the risk of stammering with my words, and that everyone would be staring at me.
 When I did get lost with my words, I would disguise this by making a joke, diverting the attention away from the fact that I had messed up.

-The result came back showing that I had common traits of dyslexia.
+The results came back, which concluded that I was dyslexic.
+It was explained to me that I had developed coping strategies throughout my previous years.
 From then on, I was allowed extra time, and the use of a computer for my exams.
-My lecturers e-mailed me a copy of notes so that I could go over them in my own time.
+My lecturers e-mailed me copy of text so that I could go over them in my own time.

 A Creative Mind